 Regardless of your level as an athlete, these negative effects will add up over time.

 If you are not doing an extensive amount of stretching, yoga, or mobility training each day; a treadmill will wreak havoc on your body quickly!

 Our joints are capable of absorbing large amounts of pressure and exertion; the human body is built to take a certain level of punishment.
-However, the cartilage and ligaments that can be found in our joints are without-a-doubt prone to injury, especially when you stress them with regularly running on a treadmill.
+However, the cartilage and ligaments found in our joints are without-a-doubt prone to injury, especially when you stress them with regularly running on a treadmill.